Personal Essay III

-The application deadline for this advanced course is Monday, December 10, 2018 at 9am (PST).
+The application deadline for this advanced course has been extended to Monday, June 17, 2019 at 9am (PST).

-Course may be taken to satisfy core (Advanced) units in the Creative Nonfiction Certificate Program, or as an elective in either fiction/creative nonfiction certificate.
+Course may be taken to satisfy core (Advanced) units in the Fiction Certificate Program, or as an elective in either fiction/creative nonfiction certificate.

 For more information on programs and services offered by the Writers’ Program, please visit our website.

 Log in with your existing student account and then “add to cart”, or click “add to cart” and follow the prompts to create a new or returning student account.
 Then, follow the remaining instructions below:

 - Click “Start” on the first Application page.